As brought together by Dave Brown, October 2024

 Among the books that I keep, especially in view are three recent economics texts.
 Part of what I like about them is that they have companion online circuits which help keep them “alive” and relevant.
 Let me tell you about each:

-One of them is Kate Raworth’s compact Doughnut Economics: Seven Ways to Think Like a 21st Century Economist (White River Junction, VT: Chelsea Green Publishing, 2017).
+One of them is Kate Raworth’s Doughnut Economics: Seven Ways to Think Like a 21st Century Economist (White River Junction, VT: Chelsea Green Publishing, 2017).

 Kate’s own explanations and updates ran until 2020, when she moved and applied her doughnut framing to Amsterdam.
 But others have picked up on her core ideas via a Doughnuts Action Lab.